Skip to main content

 Analytical abilities

-While simple license plate capture cameras can provide stakeholders with clear images of passing identification plates, additional analytical features will be required to make good use of this information.
+While simple license plate capture cameras can provide stakeholders with clear images of passing identification plates, additional analytical features and AI CCTV capabilities will be required to make good use of this information.
 High-quality LPR systems come with internal software that can analyze the make and model of passing cars, as well as enhance image quality to improve detection.

 Search functionality